actionhero/actionhero/tutorials/web-server.md

 }
 ```

-when inspecting `connection` in actions from web client, a few additional elements are added for convenience:
+when inspecting `data.connection` in actions or action middleware from web client, a few additional elements are added for convenience:

 *   `connection.rawConnection.responseHeaders`: array of headers which can be built up in the action.
 Headers will be made unique, and latest header will be used (except setting cookies)
 *   `connection.rawConnection.method`: A string, GET, POST, etc